--) find, evaluate and use evidence in forming views - engage with consemporary issues based upon their linowledge and values - understand and exercise their human and democratic responsibilities and rights - understand and consider the impact of their actions when making choices and acting are knowledgeable about their culture, community, - society and the world, now and in the past respect the needs and rights of others, as a member - of a diverse society

-I show their commitment to the sustainability - of the planet and are ready to be citizens of Wales and the world.
+-) find, evaluate and use evidence in forming verves -) engage with contemporary issues based upon their - inciviledge and values. - > understand and exercise their human and - democratic responsibilities and rights - > understand and consider the impact of their actions when making choices and acting -) are knowledgeable about their culture, community, society and the world, now and in the past - > respect the needs and rights of others, as a member of a diverse society -) show their commitment to the sustainability - and are ready to be citizens of Wales and the world.